-After you apply, it will probably be three to six months before you get a decision.
+After you first apply for disability, you will wait about three to six months before you get a decision.
 Here’s some great things you can do and some interesting things that may happen while you are waiting:

 📫 If get any new tests or important doctors appointments, collect these records and send them in.
 (If you are unable to collect them yourself, contact your Disability Examiner in writing with the names, dates, and contact information for the important records you would like collected).

-📫 It’s a great idea to check in with your disability examiner and see if there are any records she is still missing.
+📫 This is important.
+Please do not leave this to your lawyer – many lawyers do not begin collecting and checking your records until two years after you first apply.
+It’s a great idea to check in with your disability examiner and see if there are any records she is still missing.
 If you get any new tests or procedures done, make sure to let her know.

 📫 While you are waiting, any of these things may happen to you: You may get an Activities of Daily Living Questionnaire, you may get sent to a Social Security doctor, your contact person may get sent a Third Party form, or you may get a phone call from your Disability Examiner.
 Above is a timeline of what happens when.